What is the Difference Between a Spring Roll and an Egg Roll?May 18, 2021

 Embracing Meatless Mondays will help you cut back on meat consumption and increase your vegetable intake

-A national campaign back in 2003 launched an initiative to get Americans to eat more fruits, vegetables and whole grains.
-Their survey concluded the U.S. was eating way too much meat – 222 pound of meat per person per year, which is double the recommended amount.
+A national campaign back in 2003 launched an initiative to get Americans to eat more fruits, vegetables, and whole grains.
+Their survey concluded the U.S. was eating way too much meat – 222 pounds of meat per person per year, which is double the recommended amount.
 And thus, Meatless Mondays was derived to encourage citizens to curb their meat intake.